destel/rill/README.md

 in the standard library and third-party packages.

 Rill provides **FromSeq** and **FromSeq2** functions to convert an iterator into a stream.
-Additionally there's **ToSeq2** function to convert a stream back into an iterator.
+Additionally, there's a **ToSeq2** function to convert a stream back into an iterator.

 **ToSeq2** can be a good alternative to **ForEach** when concurrency is not needed.
 It gives more control and performs all necessary cleanup and draining, even if the loop is terminated early using break or return.